Important Note: I toyed with the idea of calling this product MightyMath for fun. Then my common sense kicked in

 Along with constants and memories, you will sometimes find a single

-spreadsheets have rows that derive values for a row from data on that
+spreadsheets and tables have rows that derive values for a row from

 row.
-The single letter refers to the column on the row the step
+The single letter refers to the column on the row where the

-is being used on.
+is being used.
 Here's our Per Inch example

 turned in another direction.
 I purposely put all the activity on a row